skranz/RTutorSAGI/README.md

 sub.li = load.subs(sub.dir="sub", rps.dir="org_ps")
 write.chunk.logs(sub.li, logs.dir = "chunk_logs")
 ```

-Make sure that you store in the directory specified by `rps.dir` all rps files of the original versions of your problem sets.
+Make sure that you store in the directory specified by `rps.dir` all rps files of the original (unimproved) versions of your problem sets.

 This call creates and fills the directory specified in `logs.dir` with subdirectories for each problem set.
 Each subdirectory contains an .R file for each chunk of the problem set that requires the user to enter code.